 Endocrine tests – To evaluate for hypothyroidism or Cushing’s syndrome.

-Oral antibiotics will be prescribed to treat the infection.
-The course will usually run for 3-4 weeks.
+- Oral antibiotics will usually run for 3-4 weeks.

-Topical antibiotics or antibiotic shampoos may also be necessary to help soften the crusts and treat infection.
+- Topical antibiotics or antibiotic shampoos may also be necessary to help soften the crusts and treat the infection.

 Treating underlying causes:

-Avoidance of the allergen, if possible.
-Cats with food allergies will need to go on a ‘hypoallergenic’ diet.
+- Allergies – Avoidance of the allergen, if possible.
+Cats with food allergies will need to go on a hypoallergenic diet.

-Medicated “antiseborrheic” shampoos given every three days until the condition is brought under control.
+- Malassezia – Medicated antiseborrheic shampoos every three days until the condition is under control.

-Hypothyroidism is treated with synthetic hormones to replace those not being produced by the thyroid gland.
+- Hypothyroidism – Synthetic hormones to replace those not being made by the thyroid gland.

-Cushing’s syndrome is treated by surgical removal of the adrenal gland if a tumour is involved, or gradual withdrawal of corticosteroids if they are to blame.
+- Cushing’s syndrome – Surgical removal of the adrenal gland if a tumour is involved, or gradual withdrawal of corticosteroids if they are to blame.

-Feline acne should be managed by keeping the area clean and switching to glass or metal bowls.
+- Feline acne – Keep the area clean with topical medications or witch hazel (for mild acne) and switch to glass or metal bowls.